Fizzez/Fizzez/README.md

 -->

 Yudong, WANG is a data scientist at an IoT start-up in Tokyo, Japan.
-His interests lies at the intersection of analytics, statistics and machine learning methods in bio-informatics, business, finance and engineering.
+His interests lie at the intersection of analytics, statistics and machine learning methods in bioinformatics, business, finance, and engineering.
 In his current work, he developed cuffless blood pressure estimation algorithms using a single wearable optical sensor.
-And he is working on human posture and motion estimation from wrist-worn accelerometer.
+And he is working on human posture and motion estimation from a wrist-worn accelerometer.

 He earned a Master of Engineering from
-[Waseda University](https://www.waseda.jp/top/en/), where he did research about One-Class SVM and published an conference article with his Senpai.
-His master's thesis was titled "Neural Network Based Kernel Learning Method for One-Class Support Vector Machine", which was later published with title
+[Waseda University](https://www.waseda.jp/top/en/), where he did research about One-Class SVM and published a conference article with his Senpai.
+His master's thesis was titled "Neural Network-Based Kernel Learning Method for One-Class Support Vector Machine", which was later published with title
 [One-class Classification Using Quasi-Linear Support Vector Machine.
 ](https://ieeexplore.ieee.org/abstract/document/8616117)

-He earned a Bachelor of Engineering with GPA 3.83/4.00 from [University of Electronic Science and Technology of China](https://en.wikipedia.org/wiki/University_of_Electronic_Science_and_Technology_of_China), where he studied computer science, earning several merit base scholarships and got to know machine learning.
+He earned a Bachelor of Engineering with a GPA of 3.83/4.00 (top 6.4%) from [University of Electronic Science and Technology of China](https://en.wikipedia.org/wiki/University_of_Electronic_Science_and_Technology_of_China), where he studied computer science, earning several merit base scholarships and got to know machine learning.

-He is lover of travel, drive and stamp collection.
+He is a lover of travel, drive, and stamp collection.
 He is good at cooking.
 Mapo tofu is his specialty dish :-).

 The other Github account of him: